compSciKai/tut-react/README.md

 I wanted to learn this framework for a few reasons.
 One, being my interest in web development.
 Two, the ability to create reusable components.
 And three, to hopefully implement this framework into a school project.

 Different components of this tutorial ie. testing, routing, components, were created in separate branches.

+Please see sample images for quick snapshots of some outcomes of this tutorial